Key Resources

 Cities United takes a holistic public health approach to reduce gun violence and create better lives for young Black men and boys, their families, and their communities.

-Mayor’s Guide to Reducing Alcohol Outlet Density to Reduce Gun Violence uses best practices from city leaders and the CDC to help local leaders determine whether and how to reduce community gun violence by reducing alcohol outlet density.
+Mayor’s Guide to Reducing Alcohol Outlet Density to Reduce Gun Violence can help civic leaders determine whether and how to reduce community gun violence by reducing alcohol outlet density.